Days out for Couples

 Severn Valley Railway - a great day out for couples

 Along the line you will discover many reasons why the Severn Valley Railway is an ideal day out for couples.
-Our Kidderminster station is the most southern end of the line and retains the character of the original Ross-On-Wye station, built by GWR.
+Our Kidderminster station at the southern end of the line was built in 1984, based on the design of the original Ross-On-Wye station, built by the GWR.

 Severn Valley Railway - Every journey ends with a memory